Beans in our Ears

 Seeing Our Way Clear

-The Compassion Course, an on-line year long training, "Empathy is the exploration of our human experience... our feelings... our needs... our life energy trying to emerge and guide us.
+As Thom Bond, Director of the New York Center for Nonviolent Communication, has written in The Compassion Course, an on-line year long training, "Empathy is the exploration of our human experience... our feelings... our needs... our life energy trying to emerge and guide us.
 It is the mindful questioning, the wondering and the genuine curiosity about what we or someone else is going through."
 Empathy is being Present with an Open Heart and Clear Mind, Mindful of the entire gamut of our experience and that of another being.

 Oftentimes, what prevents us from being Present in this way are the habitual patterns of thought and feeling that emerge in reaction to what we are experiencing as another person is speaking.
 In particular, Judgement Mind, that cluster of thoughts and feelings that stem from an our strong views about right/wrong, good/bad, valued/worthless, often dominate our awareness to stifle the kindness and compassion that will naturally emerge when we are truly there for someone.
 (See Your Courtesy Wake Up Call: Judgment Day).